nape-brady17/To-Do-List/README.txt

         This allows the user to view all of the items that they have completed.
 It is printed in the same format as above.

 ***More functionalities will be added.
 Some of the functionalities I hope to add are:
-    - format the viewing of the lists
-        - format into a table like structure
     - a way to edit both the list and the elements of a list
         - change/edit the name and notes, as well as change the priority of the elements
     - a way to add multiple to-do lists